 Australia’s hemp industry is flourishing, with farmers, consumers, and retailers all chasing its potential.
 From fibre and food to building materials and oils, you will soon see hemp in more aspects of your life than ever before.
-In 2017, Australia approved the legislation of hemp-based foods for human consumption, and since then, hemp farming Australia has become a hot topic.
+In 2017, Australia approved the legislation of hemp-based foods for human consumption, and since then, hemp farming in Australia has become a hot topic.

 This legislation was regarded as a landmark decision for the emerging industry.
 Australia was one of the last countries in the western world to remove a classification that prohibited all hemp and hemp-related species from being added to food, overturning a ban dating back to 1937.
 Now, the possibilities for the hemp industry are endless.